hmrc/accessibility/docs/request-an-accessibility-audit.md

 ## Before an audit

-Before you request an accessibility audit ensure you have implemented recommendations from your  private beta RAD review and [checked the accessibility of your service](check-your-services-accessibility-before-you-get-an-audit.md).
+Before you request an accessibility audit ensure you have implemented recommendations from your private beta RAD review and [tested your service for accessibility](testing-your-service-for-accessibility.md).

 ## When to get an audit